gam1dov/bank-account/README.md

-# Bank account application with Redux
+# Bank account application with React and Redux